-While most people do takeout at the Lynwood Cafe, many others grab a table here to soak up the rather interesting atmosphere, which can only be described as something one might find in the backwoods of northern New England.
+While most people do takeout at the Lynwood Cafe, many others grab a table here to soak up the completely old-school atmosphere, which can only be described as something one might find in the backwoods of rural New England.
 The place resides on the ground floor of what looks like a multiple family dwelling, and the interior feels a bit like a VFW hall or an Elks lodge in a way.
 A handful of tables and booths can be found here, along with a jukebox, a couple of game-room type games toward the back, and a bar/counter area that is often piled high with pizzas that are getting ready to be picked up.

-Copyright © 2004-2012, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2004-2018, Boston's Hidden Restaurants (www.hiddenboston.com).